BCH-RC/DiVenn/README.md

 *The current version is “1.0”.*

-The application is freely available (see Figure 1).
+The application is freely available at http://divenn.noble.org/  (see Figure 1).

 ![Home Page](./image/tutorial/homepage.PNG)